Obarun/66/doc/upgrade.md

 - `@options`:
     - `pipeline`: This option was removed.
 It was only present for `s6-rc`.
     - `env`: This option was removed.
-The simple declaration of the [environment] section.
+The simple declaration of the [environment] section is sufficient to activate the options.

 - `@shebang`: Deprecated but kept for compatibility reasons.
 Declare your shebang directly within the `@execute` field.
+Refers to [frontend](frontend.html#a-word-about-the-@execute-key) documentation for futhers information.

 - `@build`: Not mandatory anymore, as it will be declared 'auto' by default.
-Service Behavior

-- `@addservices`
+- `@addservices`: This options was removed from the `[regex]` section.

 The `classic` type now accepts the fields `@depends` and `@requiredby`.
 The `classic` type replaces the `longrun` type.

 Logger destinations for `oneshot` type services can now be declared on a **tmpfs** directory, particularly useful during boot time.